-When this zone is violated the Partition it is assigned to will disarm.
-When this zone is secured the Partition it is assigned to will arm.
-This zone type should not be programmed as global.
+When this zone is violated, the partition it is assigned to will arm.
+When this zone is secured, the partition will disarm.
+This zone should not be programmed as global zone.

 NOTE: Wireless zones should not be programmed as keyswitch zones.